+ity of employee accidents to a very low level.
+The combined savings during the 1992-93 school year, for all participating districts, was over 6.4 million dollars when compared to the costs of fully insured programs.
+The total savings for all districts since inception of the programs in 1991 exceed \$11 million dollars.
 The Talco-Bogata Independent School District was a Platinum award recipient with the actual losses from employee accidents equaling less than 25% of the fund set aside by the district for claims expenses.
 The actual savings to the school district was \$32,250.
-"Our self insurance program was designed to provide the highest level of safety and offer the greatest potential for premium savings to the districts," said Billy Hibbs, President of Hibbs-Hallmark & Comity of employee accidents to a very pany.
-"We have a team of safety professionals who help the districts to implement a strict set of safety policies and procedures.'
+"Our self insurance program was designed to provide the highest level of safety and offer the greatest potential for premium savings to the districts," said Billy Hibbs, pany.
+"We have a team of safety professionals who help the districts to implement a strict set of safety policies and procedures.

-Claims Administrative Services, Inc. President Barry Jones stated "Safety in the workplace is such an important issue and the administrators who have achieved such a high level of success in the area of employee safety deserve this special recognition.
+Claims Administrative Services, Inc. President Barry Jones stated 'Safety in the workplace is such an important issue and the administrators who have achieved such a high level of success in the area of employee safety deserve this special recognition.
 The taxpayers should also be pleased to know that the Board of Trustees and the administrative staff of the Talco-Bogata Independent School District is doing everything possible to insure a safe working environment for its employees while reducing the cost of workers' compensation insurance," continued